webcrumbs-community/webcrumbs/README.md

 We're excited to see how you'll contribute to shaping the future of Webcrumbs!

-## Become a Developer Advocate for WebCrumbs 🚀
+## Become a Developer Advocate for WebCrumbs 📣

 Excited about React and WebCrumbs?
 We're building an exclusive group of Developer Advocates.
 Your role will be pivotal in connecting Webcrumbs with the community and amplifying our vision.

 Interested?
 Express your passion and join the conversation in our [discussion thread](https://github.com/webcrumbs-community/webcrumbs/discussions).

-## Support Our Growth
+## Support our Growth 📣
 If WebCrumbs aligns with your vision for the future of web development, kindly give us a ⭐️ on GitHub.
 Your support enables:

 - Increased project visibility